 1. What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories?
+Minor/Major/None

-Minor/Major/None settlement hierarchy in order to consider if any settlement should be reclassified while also considering the potential for identifying a number of new small settlements.
+Theme: Key Issue (policy area) Preferred Option (details of policy impact) Level of Impact on Section 75 Categories? (major/minor/none) Spatial Growth Strategy Strategy 1.
+Settlement Hierarchy To re-examine the existing settlement hierarchy in order to consider if any settlement should be reclassified while also considering the potential for identifying a number of new small settlements.
 This is considered the Council's preferred option as it enables a full review of all settlements across the four settlement tiers.
 It also considers the potential for identifying a number of new small settlements and thus offers the greatest scope to underpin the Council's growth strategy.
-The potential four settlement tiers.
-It also considers the potential for identifying a number of new small settlements and thus offers the greatest scope to underpin the Council's growth strategy.
-In the a details not pot any dif within o Section of Impact on n 75 Categories? /minor/none) settlement hierarchy in order to consider if any settlement should be reclassified while also considering the potential for identifying a number of new small settlements.
-This is considered the Council's preferred option as it enables a full review of all settlements across the four settlement tiers.
-It also considers the potential for identifying a number of new small settlements and thus offers the greatest scope to underpin the Council's growth strategy.
-In the a details not pot any dif within 4 Section Minor Politica as abo Age as abo Marital as abo blicy approach n the LDP in asing this key issue ex to provide as for all sections ety and future ations, irrespective tion 75 group /. absence of policy at this stage, it is ssible to discern ferential impacts or between n 75 groups. positive Al Opinion we Status we Orientation
+Religious Belief It is not anticipated that the preferred option, will have any significant negative differential impact within this Section 75 group.
+The policy approach taken in the LDP in addressing this key issue will seek to provide benefits for all sections of society and future generations, irrespective of Section 75 group identity.
+In the absence of policy details at this stage, it is not possible to discern any differential impacts within or between Section 75 groups.
+Minor - positive Political Opinion as above Racial Group as above Marital Status as above Sexual Orientation as above Sexual Orientation as above